EPFL-SwEnt-2024-LaStartUp/prd/template/1-overview.md

 In the future, our application will eliminate the need for traditional paper travel guides.
 With TripTracker, discovering a new city becomes effortless.
 Simply pull out your phone, launch the app, and instantly receive personalized recommendations for the best spots around you, tailored to your interests.
-No preparation needed just immediate, curated advice for the activities you love.
+No preparation needed, just immediate, curated advice for the activities you love.

 Every notable point of interest in a city will be highlighted with user-contributed photos and enriched with detailed descriptions.
-You'll be able to learn about the architecture, history, and fascinating facts, making your exploration both informative and engaging.
+You will be able to learn about the architecture, history, and fascinating facts, making your exploration both informative and engaging.
 But points of interest aren't limited to monuments.
-You'll also find information about the best bars in town, top local snacks, and more.
+You will also find information about the best bars in town, top local snacks, and more.
 All this with ratings to ensure you don't miss out on anything.

 TripTracker will revolutionize the way you explore a city.
 Whether you're looking for the best